Citolab/qti-convert/README.md

 ### Helper

+@citolab/qti-convert/qti-helper provides a set of helper functions for QTI padckage.
+E.g. removeMediaFromPackage is a helper to remove media files from a QTI-package

+### Helper Node

-@citolab/qti-convert/qti-helper provides a set of helper functions for QTI padckages.
+@citolab/qti-convert/qti-helper-node provides a set of helper functions for QTI padckages.
 It includes functions to recursively retrieve QTI resources, create or update IMS manifest files and generate QTI assessment tests.
+These only work in NodeJS and wont work in the browser.

 #### Generate an assessement and manifest